Skip to content

 bash

-cloud-claude --new-session # force a new isolated session
+cloud-claude --new-session # create a new isolated session

-cloud-claude --take-over # take over the primary session and detach others
+cloud-claude --take-over # take over primary session, detach others

 bash